ThrownFran/nestednavigationsample/README.md

 - Back inside Settings
   - Pops within the currently selected tab’s stack.
-  - When a tab is at root, the screen’s TopAppBar back exits the Settings graph (returns to the previous app destination).
+  - When a tab is at Main, the screen’s TopAppBar back exits the Settings graph (returns to the previous app destination).

 - Save/restore when switching tabs
   - Tab switches use `popUpTo(settings) { saveState = true }` and `restoreState = true`.
   - Each tab’s stack (and UI state) is preserved and restored.

 - Re-selecting the current tab
-  - If you’re deep in a tab (e.g., General • Details) and tap that same tab again, it pops to the tab’s root (General).
+  - If you’re deep in a tab (e.g., General Detail) and tap that same tab again, it pops to the tab’s Main (General Main).
-  - If you’re already at the tab root, re-select is a no-op.
+  - If you’re already at the tab Main, re-select is a no-op.

-## Window insets (edge‑to‑edge)

-- Edge‑to‑edge is enabled in `MainActivity` via `enableEdgeToEdge()`.
-Theme uses `NoActionBar` and Compose provides app bars.
-- Every Settings destination is wrapped with a small shared container composable named `BottomBarScreen` (see `ui/settings/components/BottomBarScreen.kt`).
-  - Where it’s used: in the Settings graph builder (`ui/settings/navigation/SettingsGraph.kt`), each composable inside Settings (General, Account, About and their Details) is placed inside `BottomBarScreen`.
-  - What it does: renders the bottom navigation bar once and hosts the screen content in its slot.
-- Each screen owns its TopAppBar (defined inside the screen), avoiding double insets between parent and child scaffolds.
+## Screen responsibilities (modular screens)

+- Each screen is self-contained and renders its own Scaffold:
+  - Top app bar: every screen provides its own title and icons (e.g., back).
+This gives flexibility per screen.
+  - Bottom bar: every screen decides whether to show the Settings bottom bar.
+    - Main and most Detail screens show the bottom bar.
+    - Deeply nested screens (if any) can choose to hide the bottom bar when it doesn’t make sense.

+## Shared ViewModel (scoped to Settings graph)

+A shared ViewModel lets multiple screens within the same navigation graph read/write common state.
+It:
+- Centralizes cross‑screen state (single source of truth)
+- Survives tab switches and configuration changes
+- Enables simple cross‑tab coordination and events

+Use it when state spans multiple screens in the Settings area (e.g., staged user input used across tabs, feature flags, session/account metadata).

+Why nested navigation helps: each nested graph has its own NavBackStackEntry, so you can scope a ViewModel to that entry.
+The ViewModel lives exactly as long as that graph remains on the back stack and is cleared when you leave it.

+Implementation in this repo:
-- The shared container consumes the parent `Scaffold` insets:
+- Scope: obtain the parent entry for SettingsRoutes.Graph and call viewModel(parentEntry)
-  - `Modifier.padding(innerPadding).consumeWindowInsets(innerPadding)` is applied to the content Box, so system bar insets are applied once at the parent and won’t be reapplied by children.
+- Access: a small helper retrieves the shared instance inside each destination
+- UI: screens receive the same instance of the ViewModel via parameters.
+- Example: Account Main and About Main show a shared counter.

 ## Deep links